nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 This section highlights our planned improvements, showcasing the steps we're taking to deliver a more comprehensive and effective solution for property agents.

+### Enhance Phone Numbers to Accept Special Characters

+**Feature Flaw in Current Implementation**

+At present, phone numbers only accept numeric characters, excluding symbols such as `+` and dashes `-`.
+However, these characters are essential for supporting country and area codes, and dashes can improve readability by separating sections of a phone number (e.g., `+1-800-9087-2029`).

+**Proposed Enhancement**

+We plan to modify the phone number field to allow `+` symbols and dashes `-` so users can input phone numbers with country/area codes and use dashes for better readability.
+This enhancement will provide greater flexibility and accommodate a wider range of valid phone number formats.

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix C: Instructions for manual testing**